musty-codified/ProphiusLimitedAssessment/README.md

 ```

 ## Running the server in a Docker Container ##
-Make sure the docker desktop is up and running in your machine before building the image from the docker file :
+Make sure docker desktop is up and running in your machine before building the image from the docker file :
 run the following command :
 ```
 docker build -t spring-boot-social-api .